magicguru/SnapchatCertPinning/README.md

 #SnapchatCertPinning

-This Xposed Module will disable SSL Certificate Pinning in Snapchat v9.16.1.0
+This Xposed Module will disable SSL Certificate Pinning in Snapchat, so you can get back to sniffing those requests ;)